MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/customize.md

 Customizations take place in a new, unmanaged solution.
 Follow the steps to customize:

-1. Add **Onboarding Buddy** to your new, unmanaged solution where you plan to perform all your customizations.
+1. Add the **Onboarding Buddy canvas app** to your new, unmanaged solution where you plan to perform all your customizations.
 1. Change the graphics and text to meet your program's needs.
 1. Edit two screens in the app.
 They are:
     1. FP Landing Screen